Darius Martin: All Elite Wrestling / Ring of Honor (2020–present)

-During the time of his brother's injury, Martin feuded with The Kingdom causing him to form an alliance with Action Andretti, after he saved him from a post-match attack at the hands of Mike Bennett.
+During the time of his brother's injury, Martin feuded with The Kingdom.
+This led him to form an alliance with Action Andretti, after he saved him from a post-match attack at the hands of Mike Bennett.
 The following week, the duo teamed against The Kingdom, but lost.
 On May 18, the duo faced Taven and Bennett in a Fight without Honor rematch, where Martin and Andretti defeated the duo, ending their feud.
 On June 15, Martin and Andretti teamed with AR Fox to challenge The Mogul Embassy (Brian Cage, Toa Liona and Bishop Kaun) for the ROH World Six-Man Tag Team Championships, but the trio was defeated.
 The trio teamed on Dynamite, facing off against Sammy Guevara, Minoru Suzuki and Chris Jericho, but were defeated once again.
 On July 22, Martin and Andretti made their debut on AEW Collision, losing to Bullet Club Gold (Jay White and Juice Robinson).

 Dante returned from injury in November 2023, reuniting Top Flight.
 In December 2023, Top Flight and Andretti unsuccessfully challenged The Acclaimed and Billy Gunn for the AEW World Trios Championship.
 In August 2024 at All In, Top Flight and Andretti were on the winning team of a 16-man tag team match.
 In October 2024, Top Flight and Andretti unsuccessfully challenged the Blackpool Combat Club for the AEW World Trios Championship.
 On the December 4 episode of Dynamite, Top Flight were eliminated by Andretti and Lio Rush during the Dynamite Dozen Battle Royale, teasing a split in the alliance.
 On December 14 at the Winter is Coming special of Collision, Top Flight were defeated by Andretti and Rush.

-In July 2025, Top Flight formed an alliance with Christopher Daniels and Scorpio Sky, known as "Sky Flight".
+In July 2025, Top Flight formed an alliance with Christopher Daniels and Scorpio Sky, known as "SkyFlight".